- Pullo and Vorenus are marching back from Gaul, about to return to Rome.

 Pullo: Maybe he was having a crap and missed it.

-Pullo: She's got this little spot right above her cunny, like a little bump.
-Now, attend to that little spot, and she'll open up to you like a flower.
+Pullo: She's got this little spot right above her cunny, like a little button.
+Now, attend to that button, and she will open up like a flower.

-Vorenus (horrified): How do you know this of her?!
+Vorenus (horrified and pissed off): How do you know this of her?!

 Pullo: (Stunned beat) All women have them!
 Ask anyone!